Tc2r1/Dev_Interview_Prep_App/Interview_Prep_App/README.md

 [Click Here to Create a Pull Request](https://github.com/Tc2r1/Hacktoberfest_Interview_App/compare)

-### 🎃🎃LEVEL 3 CONTRIBUTIONS🎃🎃 - BUILD A MODULE OF THE PROJECT :O!!
-YOU'RE A BOSS!
+## Code Contributions

+### 🎃🎃 LEVEL 3 CONTRIBUTIONS 🎃🎃

-Want a challenge?
-Here you will rebuild the project with options to use the supplied UI.
-You will focus on showing off a few different libraries and an architecture of your choice (MVP, MVC, MVVM, HILT, Coroutines, etc etc etc endless possibilities) To show other developers different ways in which these things can be combined to build the quiz application.
+Level Three Contributions are definately our favorite to see.
+Here you will create a module of your own within the project and showcase your skills at recreating the Quiz App using unique library combinations.
+You should focus on showing off a few different libraries and an architecture of your choice (MVP, MVC, MVVM, HILT, Coroutines, etc etc etc endless possibilities).

 Please focus on and gain experience with the repository layer, dependency injection, view models, and whatever else you like!

-Lets see how many different modules we can create!
+There are plenty of "Issues" for this type of contribution, though you may have to scroll through the issues page to find them.
+It is fine if you create one of these without an issue ticket.

+Here are steps to complete this type of contribution:

 1. navigate to `https://github.com/Tc2r1/DevInterview_Questions/tree/master/Interview_Prep_App/`
 2. decide if you want to work in Native_Java or Native_Kotlin, or something else (for something else skip to 6b) open the folder you choose.